adamqaw/blog/README.md

 # blog
-WIP portfolio blog.
+WiP portfolio blog.
 No bootstrap, no HTML template, no CSS template, Flask backend.

 ### Feb 1 2022 Initial Commit notes:

-- Added all WIP files for use on other systems
+- Added all WiP files for use on other systems
 - Padding on some divs need tweaking
 - Microservices needs to be moved up on index.html
 - Microservices structure needs to be changed